decentraland/ClearScript/ReadMe.md

 ```

 # Notes for Maintiners
-After you make a change, you must run PackageBuilder.exe, copy the new native libraries, if any, to Unity/Package/Plugins and also commit their debug symbols in the same commit.
+After you make a change, you must run `PackageBuilder.exe`, copy the new native libraries, if any, to `Unity/Package/Plugins` and also commit their debug symbols in the same commit.

 # Documentation
 * [Main Site / Blog](https://microsoft.github.io/ClearScript/)